xesco/dnsproxy/README.md

 theo.ns.cloudflare.com.

 ### Docker Compose
-You can start `unbound` and the `proxy` with `docker-compose up`.
+Start `unbound` and the `proxy` with `docker-compose up -d`.
 You can find `unbound`'s configuration at `./unbound/unbound.conf.
 The most relevant changes to make it work with the proxy are:
 ```bash
 tcp-upstream: yes             # use TCP
 forward-tls-upstream: no      # Do not use TLS to talk to the proxy